 Our liquid silicone rubber (LSR) moulding process produces custom prototypes and end-use production parts in 15 days or less.
-We use aluminium moulds that offer cost-efficient tooling and accelerated manufacturing cycles, and stock various grades and durometers of LSR materials.
+We use aluminium moulds that offer cost-efficient tooling and accelerated manufacturing cycles.
+What's more, we stock various grades and durometers of LSR materials.

 Common applications for silicone rubber moulding:

 - low-volume production

 Depending on your application's requirements, you can choose from the following when requesting a quote for your silicone rubber parts.

 - Scientific Moulding Process Development Report